 To go with this, some kind of chocolate treat is thoughtful such as smarties, m&ms or chocolate covered raisins.
 Protein should be stretched as far as it can go, so dinner is where you can consider buying whole chickens, fresh fish and pork belly etc. When you have a plan by category of a meal, then you can be more accurate in buying foods you need rather than want.

 Be the savvy saver

 Grocery store brands are finding new and creative ways to gain a loyal customer base.
 These are not without benefits for the shopper as it’s very common that brands will offer discounts and vouchers to those that have a membership with them.
-These loyalty programs are very simple to join.
+These loyalty programs are very simple to join and make feeding a family on a budget easier.
 For the majority, you can join any major brand online on their website.
 You’ll be sent a membership card through the post or they will ask you to download their app onto your smartphone.
 Every week you’ll have access to lots of different discounts and sales.
 Many brands also have a points-based system whereby the more money you spend the more points you earn.
 Points can then be spent on vouchers and other discounts to your liking.

 Before you arrive at the grocery store, you should also look for vouches in your daily newspaper and also in magazines that the brand itself publishes.
 These are normally delivered with newspapers through the post but can also be stacked in the corner of the entrance of the store.

 Parents don’t have the time to experiment with dishes and flavors.
 Sometimes when it comes to feeding a family on a budget, you have to cope with whatever’s left in the fridge.
 Chances are that you’ll create something odd with a mixture of different flavors and not all of them will collaborate with each other.